Dr. med. Dirk Manski

 Ultrasound Imaging

-The typical testicular ultrasound finding is the anechoic fluid collection in the cavity of the tunica vaginalis of the testis [fig. ultrasound of a hydrocele].
-It is important to carefully examine the testes and spermatic cord (Signs for torsion?
+The typical testicular ultrasound imaging finding is an anechoic fluid collection in the cavity of the tunica vaginalis of the testis [fig. ultrasound of a hydrocele].
+It is important to carefully examine the testes and spermatic cord (Testicular torsion?
 Tumor?
 Size of the epididymis?
 Septations?
 Abdominal parts of the hydrocele?).

 Differential Diagnosis of a Scrotal Swelling